 Mammography is a specialised x-ray technique for imaging the breasts.
 It is utilised both to screen for breast cancer, and to investigate breast symptoms such as a lump.
 The breasts are gently compressed in a specialised x-ray machine to help obtain a uniform thickness and cover as much tissue as possible.
 Usually two views are performed per breast.

-The images are then reviewed by a radiologist.
+Following the examination the images are immediately reviewed by a radiologist.
 If there are any findings requiring closer inspection additional views may be performed.

 Booking your appointment

 Please call our friendly staff on 8402 0200.
 You may request a site convenient to you, otherwise the booking staff can suggest your nearest location.

 - Healthcare/Concession card (if applicable)